RapidLzj/rapidmark/README.md

 You can write like this: 10cm\*? or ?\*38mm, or ?\*?.
 If width and height are all omitted, size description is not necessory.

+All info must be finished in the declare line, continue mark accepted.

 ### List